McManning/Coherence/Documentation~/plugins/object_plugins_unity.rst

         Standard Unity :meth:`MonoBehaviour.Start` method.

-        This is equivalent to :py:meth:`.SceneObject.on_create`
+        This is equivalent to :py:meth:`.ObjectPlugin.on_create`

     .. method:: void OnDestroy()

         Standard Unity :meth:`MonoBehaviour.OnDestroy` method.

-        This is equivalent to :py:meth:`.SceneObject.on_destroy`
+        This is equivalent to :py:meth:`.ObjectPlugin.on_destroy`